 Best Black Friday deals 2020: Offers available now from Gtech, Debenhams, Boots and more

-The biggest shopping event of the year, otherwise known as Black Friday, will take place on Friday 27 November this year.
+After weeks of anticipation, the biggest shopping event of the year, Black Friday, is finally here.

-As the event originally hails from America, the date always falls the day after Thanksgiving, and then is followed by Cyber Monday (30 November) which is traditionally the online-only day of the sale.

-Although this year, because of coronavirus, the deals on offer will be found online.

-With a range of retailers set to slash their prices on big ticket items like smart TVs and coffee machines, it's the best time of the year to find a deal and of course, get your Christmas presents sorted.
+With a broad range of retailers slashing their prices on big-ticket items, from smart TVs and tablets to sofas and mattresses, it’s the best time to find a deal, and of course, get your Christmas shopping lists ticked off.

-Since Amazon first brought the event online in the UK, it has overtaken other big annual sale events like Boxing Day and the January sales.

-Traditionally, the Black Friday sale has extended in length every year, and 2019 saw the event last for more than two weeks, with pre-sale deals happening earlier than expected.
-But this year the retailer giant has gone one rather large step forward by starting its sale a whole month early.
-We’ve rounded up the best early Amazon Black Fiday deals in our guide.
-Other retailers including John Lewis, Currys PC World, Superdrug, AO, Boots, Very and O2 also began earlier too.
+With so much on offer, it’s easy to get lost in the sea of saving, but that’s where we come in.
+Read our guides to the leading retailers, including Amazon, John Lewis & Partners, Currys PC World, Argos and Aldi to make sure you’re getting the most bang for your buck.

+But that’s not where our deal-hunting ends, you can keep very much in the know thanks to our Black Friday liveblog, which has all the latest news and offers as they come.

-So, whether you’re after a new television, a laptop, your favourite perfume or kids' toys, you'll be able to find a great deal during the mammoth sale event.
-Read on for the best early Black Friday deals to shop now.
+Whether you're after a television, laptop, kids’ toys or a new item of clothing, it’s here where you’ll be able to find our carefully curated selection of the very best discounts during the mammoth sale event.
+All you need to do is have your wishlist in front of you.
+Read on for the creme de la creme of offers to shop now.

 Our IndyBest team hand-picks every deal we feature.
 We may earn some commission from the links in this article, but our selections have been made independently and without bias.
 This revenue helps to fund journalism across The Independent.